 where $f_j(x|\beta_j,\alpha_j)$ has density $\text{Weibull}(\beta_j,\alpha_j)$ for $j=1,2$ and $p$ is the proportion related to the first subgroup.
-The R codes to generate such sample given the parameters is given as follows.
-In Figure~\ref{fig:mixture} we show the simulatio results.
+The R codes to generate such a sample, given the parameters, are given as follows.
+In Figure~\ref{fig:mixture}, we show the simulation results.

 \end{example}